MAMBA - Overview

 - Eliminate restrictions on “directly related and ancillary facilities”

-- Increase the limitation on small issue bond proceeds for first-time farmers
+- Increase the limitation on small issue bond proceeds for first-time farmers to $1 million

 - Repeal the separate dollar limitation on the use of small issue bond proceeds for depreciable property

-- Modify the definition of “substantial farmland”
+- Align the IRC's definition of “substantial farmland” with the FSA's

 +Current Status of MAMBA